 - Vaccinations are not required, but it’s a good idea to take bug repellent with you.
 Even though you’re in a desert, you’ll be near the Nile River most places you travel to.

 - ‘Stay alert in locations frequented by Westerners’ is a ubiquitous warning issued by the State Department.
 Almost everywhere you’re going to be is frequented by Westerners.
 Be aware of your surroundings and signs of potential danger.
-These are the same precautions you would take going to New York City.
+These are the same precautions you would take going to New York City or tips you would follow as a solo traveler in general.

 - Look out for pickpockets.
 Get a cross-body purse, money belt, and other devices to keep your stuff safe.